Gavin Sheets Player Props: White Sox vs. Twins

-On Monday, Gavin Sheets (coming off going 3-for-4) and the Chicago White Sox face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
-First pitch is at 2:10 PM ET.
+On Tuesday, Gavin Sheets (coming off going 1-for-3) and the Chicago White Sox play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+First pitch is at 7:40 PM ET.

 Gavin Sheets Game Info & Props vs. the Twins